DataBrewery/cubes/doc/extensions/backends.rst

 -------------------------

-The browser features for all or a particuliar cube (if there are differences) are returned by the :meth:`cubes.AggregationBrowser.features` method.
+The browser features for all or a particuliar cube (if there are differences) are returned by the :meth:`cubes.Browser.features` method.
 The method is expected to return at least one key in the dictionary: ``actions`` with list of browser actions that the browser supports.